companieshouse/ci-trivy-resource/README.md

 Please follow [official Trivy documentation](https://aquasecurity.github.io/trivy/v0.19.2/getting-started/quickstart) to know more about os vulnerability scanning of docker images

+This Docker file and other files are copied from [this official Github Repo](https://github.com/Comcast/trivy-resource/).

 ## Source Configuration

 The configurations are split between source and params.
 The source configurations are earmarked such that they might